Dementor28/Dementor28/README.md

 #### Activities

-- Learning C++, Python, REACT, and JavaScript
+- Learning React and C++
-- Making a static website using Bootstrap only
+- Making a React website for a restaurant.
 - Updated [Portfolio Site](https://abdullah002.netlify.app)

 #### Socials